 Her second novel, The Old Cape Teapot was published in October 2014 by Booktrope.
 The story of Sam and Maria in 1720 continues as contemporary Nancy Caldwell follows the paths of two Whydah pirate survivors from Antigua to Cape Cod.

 In April 2017, her third historical fiction, The Old Cape Hollywood Secret became available across all sales channels.
 This suspenseful novel takes place in 1947 and current day.
 Maggie Foster and her cousin Gertie leave Cape Cod for glamorous Hollywood, one returns home with a secret, the other disappears only to be found seventy years later by present day amateur sleuth Nancy Caldwell.
-In August 2017, The old Cape Hollywood Secret was awarded Honorable Mention at the Hollywood Book Festival 2017.
+In August 2017, The old Cape Hollywood Secret was awarded Honorable Mention at the Hollywood Book Festival 2017 and First Place - Historical Fiction - Royal Dragonfly Awards 2017.

 Author Barbara Eppich Struna is fascinated by history and writes a blog about the unique facts and myths of Cape Cod.
-Besides being a storyteller at heart, she is currently a Member in Letters of the National League of American Pen Women, International Thriller Writers, Sisters in Crime - National, New England and LA, President of Cape Cod Writers Center, and two writing groups.
+Besides being a storyteller at heart, she is currently a Member in Letters of the National League of American Pen Women, International Thriller Writers, Panelist Thrillerfest 2016, Sisters in Crime - National, New England and LA, President of Cape Cod Writers Center, and two writing groups.